EloiStree/GurubashiWorldOfWarcraftHardcore/README.md

 The envisioned server is **free-for-all PvP world with hardcore rules**:
 you level up, you explore, you fight, then you die.
 Repeat.
 _The aim is to be short session to learn fast but also can become big sesions when you need to preserve your life._

+My hope is that if this initiative ever comes to an end, it will be because it is made official, not removed.
+The concept is simple and fun.

 **Rules:**
 - PVP Free for all enable anywhere.